fbpx

 Evaluation

-The Evaluation assesses how Commonwealth environmental water influences water quality and stream metabolism.
-Stream metabolism comprises of two fundamental ecological processes, Gross Primary Production (GPP) and Ecosystem Respiration (ER) and is estimated in rivers by measuring daily changes in dissolved oxygen concentration.
+The Evaluation assesses how Commonwealthwater for the environment influences water quality and stream metabolism.
+Stream metabolism comprises of two fundamental ecological processes, Gross Primary Production (GPP) and Ecosystem Respiration (ER), and is estimated in rivers by measuring daily changes in dissolved oxygen concentration.
 The supply of energy (or carbon) at the base of food webs can be estimated by measuring stream metabolism.

 Learn about: